Conversion Rate Optimization 6 min read

-- What works best for your company will be greatly influenced by the interests and habits of your target audience, the deals you are pushing, the style of your website, and a variety of other factors.
+- Seek to understand your target audience.
+What works best for your company will be greatly influenced by the interests and habits of your target audience, the deals you are pushing, the style of your website, and a variety of other factors.

-- The key to raising your conversion rate over time is maintaining a careful watch on your customer behavior data and observing how people engage with your site.
+- Website data helps refine your insights.
+The key to raising your conversion rate over time is maintaining a careful watch on your customer behavior data and observing how people engage with your site.